-Specify the designated concrete for the required application, the volume required, the date required and the time when you want the first truck on site.
+Specify the designated concrete, the volume required, the date required and the time when you want the first truck on site.
 Also specify:

 - The nominal maximum aggregate size only if it needs to be different from 20mm (you will get a maximum aggregate size of 20mm if you do not specify a different size).
-Options, if available, will be 40 or 10mm. - The slump class as recommended in the Table.
+Options, if available, will be 40 or 10mm. - The slump class as recommended in the table below.